kvllinz/nutrition-mission/README.md

 #### APIs

-Descirbe APIs used here.
 spoonacular.com

 ## Requirements

-Describe requirements here.

 npm install
 pip install -r requirements.txt

 ## Usage

-usage of the app is to track your health
+usage of the this browser is to track your health, like see how much do you weigh, what is your height and how much you want to gain or lose weight.

 ## Contributing